brianrodri/GameMaker-GJAPI/README.md

 			</tr>
 			<tr>
 				<th id="GJ_fetch_data"><span id="GJ_fetch_userData">GJ_fetch_userData(now?, key)</span><br /><span id="GJ_fetch_globalData">GJ_fetch_globalData(now?, key)</span><br /><span id="GJ_fetch_userFile">GJ_fetch_userFile(now?, key, file)</span><br /><span id="GJ_fetch_globalFile">GJ_fetch_globalFile(now?, key, file)</span></th>
 				<td>This gives you access to Game Jolt's data storage feature!
 You can achieve all sorts of neat things that involve online communications.
-Trading systems, turn-based battles, messaging, etc. can all be achieved with clever use of Game Jolt's data storage.<br />The difference between USER and GLOBAL data functions, is that user data requires you to be logged in as it only returns data for a user that gives you their token.
+Trading systems, turn-based battles, messaging, etc. can all be achieved with clever use of Game Jolt's data storage.<br />The difference between USER and GLOBAL data commands, is that user data requires you to be logged in as it only returns data for a user that gives you their token.
 Global data is data that can be accessed and modified by any user.<br />The File version of the scripts work the same way, but instead of storing them into your dynamic memory it stores the downloaded information into the file location you feed in.<br /><br />
 				<strong>Returns: </strong>
 				<ul>
 					<li><span class="returnValue">GJ_STATUS_OK</span> - If placed in the background or if the data has been downloaded</li>